wohaco/despace/venus.md

 Spacecraft:

    1. [Venera‑9](venera_9_10.md) (1975.06.08), [Venera‑10](venera_9_10.md) (1975.06.14).
 Nephelometers measured how cloud or haze particles scatter light from an internal pulsed source.
 This information, by solving inverse problems, could be used to calculate the structure of clouds, the concentration of particles & their size distribution (density of droplets in clouds) & the refractive index of light by cloud particles, which carries information about their composition, that is, about the nature of clouds.
    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 During the descent in the atmosphere of Venus, the probes confirmed that the clouds consist mainly of drops of sulfuric acid.
 Nephelometers identified three cloud layers with different characteristics.
-The upper layer (height 65-70 km), contains drops of concentrated sulfuric acid.
+The upper layer (height 65 ‑ 70 km), contains drops of concentrated sulfuric acid.
 The middle layer in addition to sulfuric acid contains a large number of liquid & solid sulfur particles.
 The lower layer (height about 50 km) contains larger sulfur particles.
    1. [Venera‑11](venera_11_12.md) (1978.09.09), [Venera‑12](venera_11_12.md) (1978.09.14).
-The Venera 12's x-ray fluorescence spectrometer measured cloud particles at an altitude of 64 to 49 km, & then failed to withstand the high ambient temperature.
+The Venera 12's x-ray fluorescence spectrometer measured cloud particles at an altitude of 64 ‑ 49 km, & then failed to withstand the high ambient temperature.
 It did not find sulfur in cloud inclusions (at the upper detection threshold < 0.1 mg/m³), but found chlorine (0.43 ± 0.06 mg/m³).
 Also, with its help, it was possible to completely eliminate mercury at a concentration of up to one billionth.
 The spacecraft had a mass spectrometer, a gas chromatograph & an optical spectrometer, a nephelometer to study the aerosol component of the atmosphere, an x-ray fluorescence spectrometer to assess the chemical & elemental composition of the cloud layer particles.
    1. [Venera‑13](venera_13_14.md) (1981.10.30), [Venera‑14](venera_13_14.md) (1981.11.04).
-X-ray fluorescence spectrometer measured the composition of cloud aerosols at altitudes from 63 to 47 km.
+X‑ray fluorescence spectrometer measured the composition of cloud aerosols at altitudes 63 ‑ 47 km.
 It registered sulfur in the amount of 1.07 ± 0.13 mg/m³ & chlorine in the amount of 0.167 ± 0.04 mg/m³.
    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
-Data from the infrared Fourier spectrometer installed on Venera 15 confirmed that in the upper layer of clouds, most particles consist of 75-85 % sulfuric acid solution.
-Aerosol distribution & relative concentrations of sulfur dioxide & water vapor were measured at altitudes between 105 & 60 km.
+Data from the infrared Fourier spectrometer installed on Venera 15 confirmed that in the upper layer of clouds, most particles consist of 75 ‑ 85 % sulfuric acid solution.
+Aerosol distribution & relative concentrations of sulfur dioxide & water vapor were measured at altitudes 105 ‑ 60 km.
    1. [Vega‑1](vega_1_2.md) (1984.12.15), [Vega‑2](vega_1_2.md) (1984.12.21).
 During the descent of the lander, the characteristics of the cloud layer & the chemical composition of the atmosphere were measured.
 The concentration of sulfuric acid aerosol in the clouds was measured, & the presence of sulfur, chlorine, & probably phosphorus was detected.

 Future/proposed missions: